-You can read more about my next book in this blog post about Lost Daughter and my deal with Bookouture.
+You can read more about my most recent books in this blog post about my book deal with Bookouture.

 I live in Oxfordshire with my husband, the poet Ian Pindar, and our two children.
 Our son was diagnosed with autism in 2011, about a month after I landed my first book deal.
 You can read more about the diagnosis in this blog post about how we found out about his autism.